SamuelOkoth/Hero_Squad/README.md

 *  Heroku
 ### Set up
 #### Accessing locally.
-* Clone the repo into your machine by running the command ``.
+* Clone the repo into your machine by running the command `https://github.com/SamuelOkoth/Hero_Squad.git`.
-* Then navigate into the folder created `cd herosquad2`.
+* Then navigate into the folder created .
 * Run the commmand `$ gradle build` to download all dependencies.
 * Then run the command `$ gradle run